Wednesday 19 October 2022

 The thrush had already been reported, earlier that morning, as still present and a huddle of some ten birders were obviously looking at it when we joined them.
 Because of the topography it was very restricted viewing and we joined the huddle as best we could but it was far from ideal.The thrush was apparently concealed below some small planted deciduous trees forming part of the windbreak and virtually invisible as far as I could make out.Concealed in the half light of a grey, rainy, early morning amidst a tangle of grass and leaf litter it took some time to discern its shape, no more than a darker shadow which would slightly change position every so often.

-As the light improved so the thrush became more visible but was always in cover and once it moved right it was no longer possible to see it due to the angle of the windbreak
+As the light improved so the thrush became more visible but was always in cover and once it moved to the right it was no longer possible to see it due to the angle of the windbreak

 The wind continued its strong gusting, just like yesterday with the occasional fearsome blast that threatened to blow one over.Worse still, regular rain showers came from over the moorland to make life very uncomfortable indeed.
 I hung on but all my fellow birders one by one retreated down the path as the thrush had not been seen for over an hour and was now allegedly being seen in other areas nearer the loch.